 We wandered taking pictures and videos whilst other tourists did the same.
 Some of the side rooms were open and we could wander in.
 One held a ceremonial sword mounted on the wall whilst another contained a marble mantle piece.

 The museum was sadly closed for repairs, but just walking around and gazing at the space we could get a sense of its history and importance to the region.
 Placed on the lawns on an incline there is an old ambulance and also a horse drawn fire engine.

 As we made our way back towards the gates, we felt happy to have visited such a thoughtfully preserved and well-loved historical building in Pakistan.

-Obviously Bahawalpur is proud of its rich heritage, and happy to show it off to the many visitors who come daily to pay homage to it.
+Obviously Noor Mahal Bahawalpur is part of the rich architectural heritage of Pakistan, and a worthy destination for the many visitors who come daily to pay homage to it.